Zitatori/Django-5min-LanguageApp/README.md

 ## 👩‍🏫 For Teachers / 先生の利点

-- 💰 Teach for 5 minutes — perfect for side income or experience
+- 💰 Teach for 5 minutes — perfect for side income or experience  (especiall for housewife and students)
 - 🕒 Go online/offline anytime
 - 💬 Meet motivated learners only
 - 🎓 Great for student teachers or native speakers who want to help others